HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Methodology

 \section{Methodology}

 In this section, we describe the details of our generation pipeline, as shown in Figure~\ref{Fig:Pipeline}.
-Given a source template mesh, HeadEvolver jointly optimizes the mesh deformation and a texture map guided by a text prompt.
-Our approach is not limited to a specific parametric model like FLAME and can be applied to any manifold mesh(Figure~\ref{Fig:Fullbody Demonstration} shows an example generalized to the full body).
-We denote the canonical template mesh as $\mathcal{M}$, which consists of a set of vertices $\mathcal{V} \in \mathbb{R}^{n\times 3}$ and faces $\mathcal{F} \in \mathbb{Z}^{m\times 3}$.
-Our work aims to optimize a deformation mapping $\Phi: \mathbb{R}^{3} \rightarrow \mathbb{R}^{3}$ over the vertices via differentiable rendering and diffusion model.
+Given a source template mesh, we jointly optimize the mesh deformation and an albedo map guided by a text prompt.
+Our approach is not limited to a specific parametric model (e.g., FLAME), and Figures~\ref{Fig:Fullbody Demonstration} and~\ref{fig:obj_eval} show the generalization of our approach.